Marjan112/tenth/README.md

 This is going to print Hello, World! in the console.

+## Print

+To print something that is on the stack, you need to do this:

+    "Hello, " 123 " " 123.5 " World\n" print

+This is going to print "Hello, 123 123.5 World".

 # License
 Licensed under the MIT License, see the [LICENSE](./LICENSE) file.